txt2tags/website/README.md

 See the [Markup Demo](doc/English/markup/markup.html) document.
 ```

-You must have the [txt2tags/doc](https://github.com/txt2tags/doc) repositorie
+You must have the [txt2tags/doc](https://github.com/txt2tags/doc) repository
 cloned in your machine, inside the [txt2tags/website](https://github.com/txt2tags/website) one.